natasa-ivanovic/photoshop-handler/README.md

 1. Set debug_mode to True and save_images to True
 2. Set gesture_name to one of 6 supported gestures (brush, nav, zoom, delete, move or pan)
 3. Set your image counter start and limit (with params img_counter and final_img_count)
 4. Launch the app and use spacebar or click on the window titled 'original' to capture an image!
+5. Ideally capture the same amount of pictures for every class.
+For training, refer to the previous setion.

 ### Team members:
 Nataša Ivanović - SW47/2017